ICATS and Correx ─ All You Need to Know

 Industry is also calling for standardisation of qualifications and certification around the world.
 We’ve seen this with our collaboration with ABRACO to deliver an internationally recognised Coating Inspector qualification and equivalence for coating inspectors.

 It’s also crucial that our corrosion training reflects the evolving knowledge and best practice in the corrosion prevention industry.
-Our partnership with Argyll Ruane brings together our joint experience and expertise – and benefits from the hard work done by the Institute’s Professional Development and Training Committee and the STGB and CPGB.
+Our partnership with Argyll Ruane brings together our joint experience and expertise – and benefits from the hard work done by the Institute’s Trustees and the STGB and CPGB.

 The result of all this collaborative work is courses that are continually updated by implementing new protocols and processes to ensure course syllabi and standard of training always meet the changing requirements of industry.